softinline/jcrud/readme.md

 Softinline jCrud is a package designed for help in crud datatable and forms generation, you can define in json files directly linked with controller / models, adding support for export, select rows, adding more buttons, all using the same style.

+## Components

+Softinline jCrud is a set of some components:
+- jConfig (load files of config) and offers methods for get/set some configs in realtime access
+- jTable (from json define file, can show diferent datatables, setting cols, orderable, searchable, etc...), one define file can store multiple lists under the tag list with diferents names, by default we are using 'index' list
+- jForm, this class offers functionality about preapre form with diferent tabs, rows, and multiple input types (text, number, datetime, email, password, editor, custom, view, etc...)
+- crud.js (this js store information about datatables created, select rows, validation function before submit forms, etc...)

 ## Some samples

 You can define your files in app/Defines (ex), in your controller you can use jConfig class to load your defines files like this